By Regreening Africa-CRS Ghana

 Mr. Emmanuel at his teak farm.
 Photo: Regreening Africa/Patrick Worms

 On Mr. Emmanuel’s request, his woodlot was visited, and FMNR techniques were shown to him.
 Excessive tree parts were pruned first because most of the tree branches were overgrown.
 Other techniques were later introduced, such as mulching, coppicing, and agroforestry.
-Due to his early adoption of FMNR techniques, his woodlot began producing larger trees at a faster rate.
+Due to his early adoption of FMNR and other management techniques, his woodlot began producing larger trees at a faster rate.

 Mr. Emmanuel in his mango parkland.
 Photo: CRS Ghana